-The Pakistan captain Babar Azam made a childish mistake in fielding, Pakistan faced a five runs penalty for using wicket-keeper glove while fielding.
-This is the first time in international cricket but the third time in professional cricket.
+The Pakistan captain, Babar Azam, made a stupid error while fielding, and his team was penalized five runs for using wicket-keeper gloves while fielding.
+This is the first time it has occurred in international cricket, but the third time it has occurred in professional cricket.

-The incident took place during the second ODI between Pakistan and West Indies.
-The West Indies take on Pakistan in Multan on Friday (June 10).
-Babar Azam made the mistake in the 29th over of the West Indies innings.
+During the second ODI between Pakistan and the West Indies, an incident occurred.
+Friday, the West Indies face Pakistan in Multan (June 10).
+The error was made by Babar Azam in the 29th over of the West Indies’ innings.
 Not just mistakes, but rare mistakes.

-Chhota Mohammad Rizwan was replaced by captain Babar.
-Rizwan’s gloves lying on the ground after his eyes.
-That is what the Pakistan captain picked up and fielded.
-Which is against the rules of cricket law.
+Babar succeeded Chhota Mohammad Rizwan as captain of the team.
+The gloves of Rizwan were laying on the ground after his eyes.
+The Pakistan captain took up and fielded this ball.
+Which is contrary to the cricket law.

-For the first time in international cricket, Pakistan was fined for fielding without fielder gloves.
-This is the first time this has happened in international cricket, but it is the third time this has happened in professional cricket.
+Pakistan was penalised for the first time in the history of international cricket for fielding without fielder gloves.
+This is the first time that this has occurred in international cricket, but the third time in professional cricket.

-Earlier, in domestic cricket in 2013, Andrew Hall and in 2016, Matt Renesh had caused a similar incident and the team faced fines.
-The West Indies could not win the match despite receiving a five-run penalty for Babur’s welfare.
-Pakistan won the series by defeating them.
+In 2013, Andrew Hall and in 2016, Matt Renesh caused a similar situation in domestic cricket, and the team was fined.
+The West Indies were unable to win the match after being penalised five runs for Babur’s wellbeing.
+Pakistan won the series by claiming victory against them.